samcwhitehead/EAT/demo/USER_GUIDE.md

 The **`v_expresso_gui_params.py`** file contains a number of parameters used for analyses throughout the EAT code.
 In general these parameters should be well-suited to a wide variety of experimental setups; however, below we list a few entries that might be changed for convenience:

+* `initDirectories`: add the full paths to folders containing Visual Expresso data to this list (i.e. `initDirectories = ["C:\\...\\Expresso_Data\\", ...]`) and these directories will automatically appear in the directory list of the main EAT GUI.
+The first list entry will also be the default search path for the review analysis tool described above.

+* `trackingParams`: this dictionary object contains hard-coded values for many parameters used in the video tracking process.
+To input known real-world dimensions for your single-fly chambers, modify the `vial_length_cm` and `vial_width_cm` variables (entries should be in centimeters).
+To plot larger *xy* windows, alter the `x_lim` and `y_lim` variables (also in centimeters).
+For tracking a differently sized object, modify the range of acceptable areas (in cm^2) for tracked objects by adjusting `fly_size_range`.
+Other parameters in this dictionary can be used to affect the image processing and Kalman filtering steps of the tracking process.

+* `analysisParams`: this dictionary object contains parameters for meal bout detection.
+To adjust the way the liquid level is filtered/smoothed prior to meal bout detection, modify the wavelet type or level (`wtype` or `wlevel`), the width of the median filter window (`medfilt_window`), or the properties of the hampel filter used for outlier detection (`hampel_k`, `hampel_sigma`).
+To change the definition of the "food zone" (discussed above), modify the value of the food zone radius (`food_zone_rad`).
+Other parameters in this dictionary affect the sensitivity of the meal bout detection to dips in liquid level, as well as the values defining the various movement-based criteria for meal detection (e.g. the maximum distance allowed between the fly and capillary tip during a putative meal bout, `feeding_dist_max`).

 ### Recommended data organization ###

+To minimize the need for user input, much of the EAT code auto-saves files after performing analyses.
+In addition, when combining data types, the EAT code typically assumes that video and liquid level data files are located in the same directory, and have the same filename prefix.
+As such, we recommend  giving both the video (.avi) and liquid level (.hdf5) data files a common prefix --- e.g. "example_data.avi" and "example_data.hdf5" --- and keeping all data files from an experimental run in the same directory until analysis with the main EAT GUI are complete.

+Then, after "*_COMBINED_DATA.hdf5" files have been generated for each of the flies, larger video files can be moved to separate directories to save on disk storage --- at this point the majority of the remaining analyses can be performed without the video files present.
+An exception to this is the `review_analysis_tool.py` script discussed above, which requires both a combined data file and a video file in the same directory; however, this tool is only needed to check the accuracy of body tracking and meal bout detection, which is typically unnecessary once these analysis types have been verified for a given setup/parameter set.